Brehtyn/GLCEC/README.md

 Thats it!
 Open your desired html page in any browser to view contents.
 ## Feedback

-If you have any feedback, please reach out to us at brent.hanna@gmail.com w/ a subject line such as GLCEC FEEDBACK
+If you have any feedback whatsoever, please reach out to me w/ <3 only at brent.hanna@gmail.com w/ a subject line such as GLCEC FEEDBACK.

 Thank You!